Murmansk Oblast: Geography

 Geographically, Murmansk Oblast is located mainly on the Kola Peninsula almost completely north of the Arctic Circle and is a part of the larger Sápmi (Lapland) region that spans over four countries.
-The oblast borders with the Republic of Karelia in Russia in the south, Lapland Region in Finland in the west, Troms and Finnmark County in Norway in the northwest, and is bounded by the Barents Sea in the north and the White Sea in the south and east.
+The oblast borders with the Republic of Karelia in Russia in the south, Lapland Region in Finland in the west, Finnmark County in Norway in the northwest, and is bounded by the Barents Sea in the north and the White Sea in the south and east.
 Arkhangelsk Oblast of Russia lies across the White Sea.

 Much of the oblast's relief is hilly, with the Khibiny and Lovozero ranges rising as high as 1200 m above sea level and stretching from west to east.
 The highest point of Murmansk Oblast is Yudychvumchorr, a flat-topped peak of the Khibiny.
-The north of the oblast is mostly covered by tundra; forest tundra prevails further south, while the southern regions are in the taiga zone.
+The north of the oblast is mostly covered by tundra; forest-tundra prevails further south, while the southern regions are in the taiga zone.
 There are over 100,000 lakes and 18,000 rivers in the oblast.
 The coast contains the Rybachy Peninsula and the Cape Svyatoy Nos peninsulas.

 The climate is harsh and unstable, due to the proximity of the Gulf Stream on one side and Arctic cold fronts on the other.
 Sharp temperature changes, high winds, and abundant precipitation are common throughout the year, with the heating season lasting for ten straight months.
 However, the waters of the Murman Coast in the south remain warm enough to remain ice-free even in winter.

 There is also a large number of islands belonging to the oblast, the main ones being (west to east) the Aynovy Islands, Bolshoy Oleny Island, Kildin Island Malyy Oleniy Island, Kharlov Island, Vesknyak Island, Litskiye Island, Nokuyev Island, Vitte Island, Lumbovskiy Island, Goryainov Island and Sosnovets Island.